What is inventory management API?

 Katana API

-Katana Cloud Inventory Platform offers prebuilt integrations as well as an open API, so you can build your own workflows.
+Katana Cloud Inventory Platform offers prebuilt integrations as well as an open API, enabling you to create your own custom workflows.

 What is an API for inventory management?